Modulational instability of periodic standing waves in the derivative NLS equation: Modulational instability of periodic waves

-To summarize the separation of variables for the time-dependent problem, if we compute the admissible values of $\lambda$ in the Floquet spectrum of the Lax system (\ref{lax-1-stab}) for the standing waves of the form (\ref{trav-wave}), then we can obtain the admissible values of $\Lambda$ in the spectral bands of the stability problem using the transformation (\ref{lambda-stab}).
-By Propositions \ref{prop-stability-real} and \ref{prop-stability}, spectral instability of the standing waves may only arise if there are admissible values of $\lambda$ in open quadrants of the complex plane or on the imaginary axis in the complement of the intervals in (\ref{stab-1}) and (\ref{stab-2}).
+\centerline{\fbox{\parbox[cs]{1,0\textwidth}{If we compute the admissible values of $\lambda$ in the Floquet spectrum of the Lax system (\ref{lax-1-stab}) for the standing waves of the form (\ref{trav-wave}), then we can obtain the admissible values of $\Lambda$ in the Floquet spectrum of the stability problem (\ref{dnls-spectral}) by using $\Lambda = 2 \Omega = \pm 4i \sqrt{P(\lambda)}$.
+By Propositions \ref{prop-stability-real} and \ref{prop-stability}, spectral instability of the standing waves may only arise if there are admissible values of $\lambda$ in open quadrants of the complex plane or on the imaginary axis in either two or four spectral gaps (\ref{stab-1}) and (\ref{stab-2}) respectively. }}}